awodynski/nLMFs/README.md

 ## Acknowledgements

-Part of this codebase was written with the assistance of ChatGPT, leveraged to enhance both clarity and consistency.
+Part of this codebase was edited with the assistance of ChatGPT, leveraged to enhance both clarity and consistency.